Veryl — a modern hardware description language.

 Generics

 Code generation through generics achieves more reusable code than traditional parameter override.
-Prarmeters in function like the follwoign example, but also module names of instantiation, type names of struct definition, and so on can be parameterized.
+Parameters in function like the following example, but also module names of instantiation, type names of struct definition, and so on can be parameterized.

 SystemVerilog Veryl